Runtime & Deployment

 Metrics

-Section titled “Metrics”The engine exposes Prometheus-format metrics with zbl_* prefixed counters and histograms:
+Section titled “Metrics”The engine exposes Prometheus-format metrics with zbl_* prefixed counters and histograms, registered on both the main app port and the admin port:

 zbl_requests_total— total HTTP requestszbl_request_duration_ms— request duration histogram (buckets: 25, 50, 100, 250, 500, 1000, 2000ms)zbl_requests_by_route_total— requests per routezbl_requests_by_status_total— requests by status code family (2xx, 4xx, etc.)zbl_query_duration_ms— database query duration histogram per entityzbl_route_cache_hits/zbl_route_cache_misses— route cache performance